cfculhane/AnkiOCR/src/anki_ocr/config.md

   processing times.
 Default `true`
 - `use_multithreading` (bool): If true, use multithreading to increase processing speed.
 Disable if experiencing abnormally slow processing times.
 Default `true`
+- `preserve_interword_spaces` (bool): If true, detected inter-word spaces will be preserved, instead of being compressed to a single space character (default behavior).
+Default `false`